Dylonni/42_IOT/p3/README.md

 - Inside **`deployment.yaml`**, modify **`wil42/playground:v2`** to **`wil42/playground:v1`** or vice versa.
 - Refresh your ArgoCD page.

-You should see old pods getting destroyed (thanks to prune : true) and ArgoCD deploying your new apps with the correct image (v1 or v2) !
+You should see old pods getting destroyed (thanks to prune : true) and ArgoCD deploying and syncing with your new app (taking v1 or v2 images) !

 You can also check these changes with **curl**:

 **Before changes on Git** :
 ![CURLONE](../docs/p3/curl1.png).

 **After changes on Git** :
 ![CURLTWO](../docs/p3/curl2.png)